Bitcoin’s Time

 The user can also pick their own system clock as their timestamp (chronometer #1).
 Chronometer #2 needs some explanation.
 The “other nodes” refer to the peers connected to your Bitcoin node.
 Your clock’s local time is adjusted to add/subtract the median of the offset between these nodes’ times and your local clock time.
 [2]This is where things get murkier.
 The current code has a bug going back to Satoshi.
 Surprisingly, it took till 2014 to find this “bug.”
 Because of this bug, only the first 200 peers are … Continue reading.
 When your node starts, if your local clock and your peer’s clocks are apart by a significant value, you get a warning: chronometer #3 in the comment.

 Due to the heterogeneity of Bitcoin nodes and the two-hour tolerance allowed by the consensus rules on the maximum block timestamp allowed, it seems to be working fine so far.
-This “hacky” design allows for quirks like Block X having a higher timestamp than Block X+1, which has happened a few times in the past.
+This “hacky” design allows for quirks like Block X having a higher timestamp than Block X-1, which has happened a few minutes in the past.
 The median-of-the-last-11-blocks rule allows for some fringe theoretical attacks as well.
 Overall, it works because every participant has an incentive to keep their local clocks somewhat in sync with the accepted time.
 Blocks are valid only when enough people agree on the time.
 Both sets of participants have their incentives.
 Miners want to mine valid blocks – that’s their incentive.
 Nodes do not want to miss a valid block, and maybe lose track of payments made to them – that’s their incentive.

 Individual nodes could keep their own clocks accurate by syncing with a central trusted authority using a protocol like NTP.
 Importantly though, Bitcoin doesn’t care about it.
 Its stance is: if you don’t set your time approximately correct, you pay the price.
 Up to you.
 [3]This mechanism is far from being proven to work and due to the above bug – is also needlessly complicated.
 But somehow, it seems to work – showing again that … Continue reading